atharvaagrawal/analysis-of-national-stock-exchange/README.md

 # analysis-of-NSE
 Technical Analysis of National Stock Exchange

+Python Version: 3.7
+DataBase: MySql Server 8.0

-In this geckodriver is for downloading data from web using selenium.
+geckodriver.exe : In this geckodriver is for downloading data from web using selenium.
+Required for Mozilla Firefox.